maxgerhardt/ac_sc_grinder/doc/README.md

 [![motor resistance formula](http://mathurl.com/y83s3tu6.png)](http://mathurl.com/y83s3tu6)

+**Implementation notes**

+It's impotant to count sum untill current become zero, not until voltage become zero!
+Since we can't measure negative voltage, we use simple trick: record pozitive value into memory, and replay after zero cross.

+If you need to implement this on low memory devices, it's possible to record only 1/4 of positive voltage wave.
+But we had no so beg restrictions, and recorded full wave (both voltage and current) for simplicity.

+### Motor's inductance (L) calibration.

 When resistance was determined, inductance can be calculated at any point by this formula:

 [![motor inductance formula](http://mathurl.com/yaphkfos.png)](http://mathurl.com/yaphkfos)

+Here we reuse recorded data from previous step.

+**Implementation notes**

+Since derivative of current can be noizy, it worth to use median filter.

+- Find max current in recorded data.
+Select start point when current > 10% of max.
+- Calculate inductance for each neighbour siblings and apply median filter.
+  - may be worth to drop points when derivative is close to zero.

+### Motor's speed scale calibration.

+That depends on konstructive coefficient K of motor.
+In real world everything is very simple.
+"Speed sensor" should produce data in desired range.
+In our case, that's [0..1].
+Do this sequence:

+- Reset scaling factor in "sensor" module (set to `1.0`).
+- Run motor at mahimum speed (gently rise triac phase  in 1-3 seconds, until detected speed stop increase).
+- Measure "speed" and use this value as new scaling factor.

+For our 180W grinder scaling factor is ~ 600.
+For any other motors it will fit in [300..2000] range.

 ## Data flow